 The Haiti Hope Program Students are growing, even in the midst of changes.
-One of the key components of Haiti’s Hope Program is that each of the students is in school, working towards a career goal, but also learning, developing, and harnessing professional skills in the meantime.
+Two of the key components of Haiti’s Hope Program is that each of the students is in school, working towards a career goal, and also learning, developing, and harnessing professional skills in the meantime.

 Wilson* started professional training a few weeks ago to make himself more marketable to the Haitian workforce.
 The training – learning how to drive and operate dump trucks, or camions – is four months long.
 Every Saturday and Sunday, Wilson attends classes, while also studying for his 11th grade year of high school through the week.